The perfect romantic gemstone for Valentine’s Day…

 When the shops fill up with pink, red and purple, you know that Valentine’s Day is nearly upon us.
 Instead of chocolates or flowers, why not pick a romantic gemstone as a Valentine’s Day gift?
 Here are Gemstone Detective’s top five:

-It may be named ‘King of Gemstones’ in India, but according to the Christian Old Testament, the value of a rubies is far outweighed by that of a good wife!
+It may be named ‘King of Gemstones’ in India, but according to the Christian Old Testament, the value of rubies is far outw

 This precious gemstone is the red variety of a mineral called corundum, which at 9 on the Mohs scale is second only to diamond in durability.
 Burmese rubies – also known as pigeon blood rubies – are the most prized thanks to their deep, blueish-red hue.
 In fact, the blood-red colour of ruby is possibly the reason it has come to be associated with the heat of intense love.
 It’s said to ignite feelings of love and passion in the wearer, which makes ruby jewellery an ideal romantic gemstone gift for Valentine’s day.